dmcote-1991/random-quote-generator/README.md

 2. Click the "Show another quote" button to display a new quote.
 3. Click "Add to Favorites" to save the current quote to your favorites.
 4. Use the "Start" button to begin automatic quote display or "Stop" to pause it.

+## Recent Changes

+- Modularized the project structure for better organization.
+- Added comprehensive code comments for improved readability.
+- Updated TypeScript configuration for optimized compilation.
+- Enhanced the functionality of the random quote generator with dynamic features.

 ## Contributing